Calling all Parents of University bound Children

 Communicate, Communicate, Communicate.

 As the title suggests, communication is key.
 As a university parent, the most important thing you can do is remain on the same page as your child.
-This doesn’t necessarily mean that you will agree with every decision your child makes or that they will follow all (ok, any) of the (amazing) advice you give them.
-It means keeping an open line of communication and discussing future goals to make sure everyone is on the same page.
+This doesn’t necessarily mean that you will agree with every decision your child makes.
+Just keep an open line of communication and discussing future goals.
+Make sure everyone is on the same page.

 Information is Power.

 University students are notoriously terrible when it comes to passing along important information in a timely manner.
-Between their busy social life and crammed class schedule, your child might not be the best when it comes to keeping you informed.
-This may be borderline infuriating for a university parent, but luckily university websites are packed full of important information and dates of semester breaks just waiting to be transferred into your calendar.
+Between their busy social life and crammed class schedule, sometimes it can get away from them.
+As a university parent this can be quite frustrating!
+But luckily university websites contain loads of important information.
+You can discover dates of semester breaks and transfer into your calendar.
 Make sure to check your child’s university website every once and awhile to stay up to date.

 This article was provided to DIGS by Housing Hand – the Award-Winning UK Rent Guarantor Service and written by Ameena Debboun.
 For more information on how Housing Hand can help you secure your rented accommodation, visit housinghand.co.uk or call 02072052625.